hepplerj/Dissertation/chapters/manuscript-ch3.md

 industrial reserves quickly grew; by the 1960s 5,300 acres were set aside for the campus.
 Acreage for industry and non-academic uses by 1960 amounted to the largest segment of Stanford land use except for the main campus.
 The Industrial Park was underway before the 1953 Master Plan.
-The designation for light manufacturing in the southeast corner of the land holdings first authorized in 1951.
+The Board of Trustees authorized a light-manufacturing district in the southeast corner of the university's land holdings in 1951.
 The first tenants arrived a year later.^[@findlay1993magic, 129-141.
-See also Lowood, *From Steeples of Excellence to Silicon Valley*.]
+See also @lowood1988steeples.]

 To have the continued support of Palo Alto and surrounding communities, the university recognized the importance of suburban industrial planning.
 To